thrishikareddyp/claim-risk-profiler/README.md

 ## 🔍 Model Performance
 Logistic Regression model trained and tested on synthetic data
 Achieved a basic classification result with potential for improvement on larger data

----

-📂 This project serves as a portfolio sample combining fraud detection logic, visual storytelling, and model development.
-# claim-risk-profiler
-Fraud detection project using a synthetic insurance claims dataset